jimphowe/tictactoe3D/out/production/tictactoe3D/README.txt

 How to play:

-At any point, type 'q' to quit, or 'u' to undo the last move.
+At any point, type 'q' to quit, or 'x' to undo the last move.

 First select the mode (1, 2, or 3 players).
 Play then cycles between the players until one player wins, or no more moves are possible.

-A valid move is of the form [pos pos pos direction player]
+A valid move is of the form [pos pos pos direction]

 Where pos is one of:
     0